marcelschoen/retro-io/README.md

 # retro-io
-Java library for reading and extracting floppy disk images of 8- and 16-bit computers
+Java library and tool for reading and extracting floppy disk images of 8- and 16-bit computers

 ## Description